 finishing touches, but overall things have settled down a lot and

-I'm finding free time again in the new year.
+I'm finding free time again as year one moves along.

 Life in Colorado means I've really come to love being outdoors, and

 living in Denver keeps me a confirmed urbanite.
 I might go hiking

 now and then, or camping (novice at both), and likely to stay in

 the city for the weekend.
 Parks, barbeques, biking, street

 festivals... evenings at concerts, roller derby, or out with

 friends, in at home.
 Part of the beauty of this city are the many